doersino/hejnoah.com/_posts/2018-05-11-starfield.md

 usefootnotes: true
 ---

-Do you remember the old [starfield screensaver](https://www.youtube.com/watch?v=n3n3m2B0KFo) from back when Windows still had sensible version numbers?
+Do you remember the old [Starfield screensaver](https://www.youtube.com/watch?v=n3n3m2B0KFo) from back when Windows still had sensible version numbers?
 Although that was mostly before my time, I vaguely remember using a computer that came with it when I was around elementary school age. [^eisenbahn]

 Today, let's reimplement it (or something close to it, at least) in a couple dozen lines of vanilla JavaScript!